 • October 15, with a decision given by mid-November

 • December 1, with a decision given by mid-January

 Regular admission has a deadline of February 1, with a decision given by mid-March.
 You can apply here .

 SAT and ACT Scores

-Auburn University has a “test-flexible” option through the fall of 2022, meaning applicants aren’t required to submit ACT or SAT scores, though they can.
+Auburn University has a “test-flexible” option for certain students, meaning applicants aren’t required to submit ACT or SAT scores, but only if they are unable to secure a test and have a minimum 3.6 cumulative GPA.
 Here are the scores for the 25th and 75th percentiles:

 SAT Evidence-Based Reading/Writing

 At Auburn, there are more than 140 fields of study to choose from.
 Here are the top 10 most popular.